rmjarvis/TreeCorr/docs/cov.rst

   pairs.
 They find that this weight is significantly more accurate than either 'simple' (what they call mult) or 'mean'.

-The default value of ``cross_patch_weight`` is 'match' for jackknife and 'geom' for bootstrap.
+The default value of ``cross_patch_weight`` is 'simple' for all variance methods.
+MP22 recommends to instead use 'match' for jackknife covariances and 'geom' for bootstrap covariances.
+In order to maintain API consistency, we haven't made this the default yet, but we may in a future version of TreeCorr.

+For now, we recommend
-This is the recommendation of MP22, and it seems to be optimal when the field has significant sample variance, but not much super-sample variance.
-The default for 'sample' and 'marked_bootstrap' methods is 'simple'.
-We don't see much difference between that and 'mean' for these methods, althought we welcome feedback from users whether 'mean' might be a better choice for these methods.
+explicitly setting ``cross_patch_weight`` to either 'match' or 'geom' as appropriate, especially if your field has significant sample variance, but not much super-sample variance, where these options seem to be more optimal than the default weighting.
+For 'sample' and 'marked_bootstrap', we don't see much difference between 'simple' and 'mean', althought we welcome feedback from users whether 'mean' might be a better choice for these methods.